Olegna09/entra-id-identity-governance-lab/README.md

 ## 🔑 Key Takeaways from the Project

 ### 1. IAM design must be intentional, not reactive
 Identity architecture should be driven by business processes, not assumptions.
 If your provisioning and access model isn’t aligned with real-world scenarios (joiners, movers, leavers, incidents), it will fail under pressure.
-Governance only works when it’s backed by enforceable policy and repeatable workflows—not ad hoc decisions.
+Governance only works when it’s backed by enforceable policy and repeatable workflows, not ad hoc decisions.

 ---

-### 2. Manual processes don’t scale—and they silently introduce risk
+### 2. Manual processes don’t scale, and they silently introduce risk
 I didn’t heavily automate this project, and that gap was obvious by the end.

 - Manual provisioning increases the probability of misconfiguration
-- Repetitive tasks don’t just waste time—they degrade consistency
+- Repetitive tasks don’t just waste time, they degrade consistency
 - At scale, “just this once” becomes systemic risk

-Automation isn’t about convenience—it’s about **control, consistency, and auditability**.
+Automation isn’t about convenience, it’s about **control, consistency, and auditability**.

 ---